ramon-astudillo/vimbox/README.md

 `vimbox /path/` or `vimbox ls /path/` to browse remote folder content.
 In offline mode this will use the local cache

-To create files encripted on the dropbox side, use `-e` instead of `-f`
+To create files encrypted on the dropbox side, use `-e` instead of `-f`

     vimbox -e /path/to/file

 you will be prompted for a password.
 It wont be stored anyway so remember it.
 The rest of `vimbox` functionalities are retained after creation but you will need to input the password for each `_pull` from the remote.
-Encription uses the `pycript` module.
+Encryption uses the `pycript` module.

 # Install